 - Under "In the format," you have the choice of either the GPX or the LOC results.
-GPX results will offer more information about the cache listing including hints and logs.
-If you'd prefer to receive only the coordinates of the cache location, select TopoGrafix LOC Format from the drop-down menu.
+GPX results will offer more information about the geocache listing including hints and logs.
+If you'd prefer to receive only the coordinates of the geocache location, select TopoGrafix LOC Format from the drop-down menu.

 - You're all set!
 Click "Submit Information."

 - After you hit "Submit Information," a link will appear at the top of the page allowing you to "preview the search."
-Click on this link and you will see all the cache listings that will receive either by email or instant download*** in either GPX or LOC format.
+Click on this link and you will see all the geocache listings that you will receive either in a download link via email or instant download*** in either GPX or LOC format.
 If you want to make any changes to the Pocket Query, click on the "Edit" link at the top of the preview page.